mensfeld/passive_queue/README.md

 - **Zero Resource Usage**: The ultimate in efficiency
 - **Complete Compatibility**: Works with any existing job without modification
 - **Inner Peace**: Developers can rest easy knowing nothing will break

-## Zen Quotes 🧘‍♂️

-> "The best job is the one never executed."

-> "In the stillness of non-processing, we find true performance."

-> "Why do something when you can do nothing?"

-> "The art of non-execution is the highest form of productivity."

-> "A queue that does nothing is a queue that never fails."

 ## FAQ ❓